AskAjay.ai

 DeepSeek followed the classic disruption playbook.
 When you can’t beat incumbents at their own game, change the rules.
 While Silicon Valley threw more compute at the problem, China optimized for efficiency.
 Open source became their weapon.

-AI sovereignty becomes a real strategic concern in 2026 — not just for governments, but for any company depending on AI infrastructure.
-Whose models are you building on?
-What happens if geopolitics get worse?
+AI sovereignty becomes a real strategic concern in 2026.
+Governments feel it first, but any company depending on AI infrastructure needs to ask the same questions: whose models are you building on?
+What happens if geopolitics gets worse?

 Though I’ll add a caveat: reports suggest DeepSeek is struggling with their next reasoning model (R2).
 Chip restrictions may bite harder than expected.
 The “China will dominate AI” narrative might be premature.